system-zero/system-zero/data/docs/la.md

 # loadfile syntax and semantics:

-  loadfile (fname)
+  loadfile ("fname")

   If `fname` is not an absolute path, then it is relative to the current evaluated unit.
-If that fails, then it is relative to the current directory, else it is relative to the `__loadpath` intrinsic variable.
-If it couldn't be found then an error terminates execution.
+If that fails, then it is relative to the current directory, else it is relative to the `__loadpath` intrinsic string type variable.
+If the unit couldn't be found, then an error terminates execution.

 # import syntax and semantics: